 Active listening on social media platforms for consumer-generated media is critical for any B2C business that claims to be social media savvy.
 Here are a few reasons social listening is essential for your business.

 - Active social listening is the foundation of your social media strategy.
-Learning what social media users say about your brand and industry will determine the content you create or curate on social media.
+Learning what a social media user says about your brand and industry will determine your content creation effort, i.e. the content you create or curate on social media.

-- Through active social listening, you’ll now be able to measure, test, and analyse the volume of conversation and performance of your social media activities and integrated marketing campaigns.
+- Through active social media listening, you’ll now be able to measure, test, and analyse the volume of conversation and performance of your social media activity and integrated marketing campaigns.
+This information can help your social marketing and improve future campaigns.

-- You can also use the feedback and criticisms about the brand you receive to help improve your product and service delivery by showing your consumers that their opinions matter.
-You’ll build goodwill for your brand and the potential of winning new customers.
+- You can also use the feedback and criticisms about the brand in product development to help improve your product and service delivery by showing your consumers that their opinions matter.
+You’ll build goodwill for your brand and the potential to win new customers.

 - Do you know what consumers are saying about your industry?
 Do you know what makes consumers happy or unhappy about your trade?
-Answers to these and much more are from active social listening, and these answers will help you develop your business strategy for social networking to make you an industry leader.
+Do you know any common misspellings of your brand name that people make?
+Answers to these and much more are from active social listening.
+These answers will help you develop your business strategy for social networking to ensure customer satisfaction and make you an industry leader.

-- Through active social listening and competitive analysis, you’ll also be able to benchmark your performance on social media with those of your competitors and discover areas you need to improve.
+- Through active social listening and competitive analysis, you’ll also be able to benchmark your performance on social media with your competitors and discover areas you need to improve to achieve your business goal.

-- It can help you find critical influencers for your social media presence.
-These are persons on social media whose opinions of your brand can help sway consumers towards or away from your brand.
+- It can help you find key influencers for your influencer marketing to boost your social media presence.
+People on social media whose opinions of your brand can help sway consumers towards or away from your brand.
 Develop relationships with these people to gain valuable insight into your products, brand, or industry.

 Let’s also look at some interesting stats: